 To comply with the canons of both dioceses, a joint resolution must be signed by four clergy members and four lay members from each diocese.

-Click here to submit a joint resolution for consideration.
+The deadline to submit a joint resolution was September 1st.

 CHANGE OF DELEGATES

 If there have been delegate changes, please submit updated information to firstname.lastname@example.org.

 High school aged young people are invited to participate at the diocesan convention by applying to become a Youth Delegate.